Top of the pageCheck Your Symptoms

 Hearing loss often comes with age.
 As people get older, ear problems are more likely to be related to:

 - Heredity.
-The age of onset and how quickly the hearing loss progresses can often be determined by studying family members with hearing loss.
+The age of onset and how quickly the hearing loss happens can often be determined by studying family members with hearing loss.

-- Exposure to loud noises, such as setting off an air bag during a car crash, machines at work, power tools, gunshots, or loud music.
+- Exposure to loud noises, such as an air bag set off in a car crash, machines at work, power tools, gunshots, or loud music.

 - Other serious medical problems, such as Ménière's disease or an acoustic neuroma.

-- Skin reaction (dermatitis) on the outside of the ear or in the ear canal from perfume, hair dye, or wearing hearing aids.
+- A skin reaction (dermatitis) on the outside of the ear or in the ear canal from perfume, hair dye, or wearing hearing aids.

 The ear shares nerves with other parts of the face, eyes, jaw, teeth, and upper neck.
 Pain that feels as if it is in the ear may be coming from another part of the head or neck.
 This is called referred ear pain and is more common in older adults.
 Causes of referred ear pain can include dental problems, jaw pain (temporomandibular disorder), salivary gland infection, or a sinus infection.